pschlump/gogomux/How-I-Actually-Develop-With-A-Router.md

 # How I Actually Develop With A Router

 If I loved the design decisions that people made with routers I would not have implement this one.
-The biggest problem is how development actually occures with a router.
+The biggest problem is how development actually occurs with a router.

-Most important - it is not some clean emaculate process.
+Most important - it is not some clean emaciate process.
 It is a dirty grungy process.

 I start out with some routes